26 Types of Insects in Texas

 Mosquitoes

 The family Culicidae, which includes about 3,600 species of tiny flies, includes mosquitoes as one of its members.
-In Portuguese and Spanish, the word “mosquito” means “small fly.”
+In Portuguese and Spanish, “mosquito” means “small fly.”

 In Texas, there are over 200 different species of mosquitoes that live in specific habitats, show rear attitudes, and hunt different animals.
-Even with these differences, they all share similar traits, which is the four-stage life cycle.
+Despite these differences, they all share a similar trait: the four-stage life cycle.

-There are three different varieties of mosquito, and they include:
+There are three different varieties of mosquitoes, and they include:

 • Anopheles